descardi-b/babes-budget-tracker/README.md

 ## Babes Budget Tracker
-a budget tracking app, for babes!
+A budget tracking app, for babes!

 ### How it Works